 The outside moved.
 A noise along the track outside my room.
 The same sound I heard when The Doctor came to visit.
 My screen scanned the skyline of some city with a billion blinking signs written in a language I couldn't read.
 The upper left of the screen blinked 3:23 am.
 I was sure I had never really gone to sleep.
 My head hurt so much it pounded in my dreams.

 The overhead light turned on.
 Then the back door of the room opened.
-Not the door that led to the machines.
-The door that opened on the mobile exam room.
+Not the door leading to the machines.
+The door opening on the mobile exam room.
 But there was no exam room on the other side.
 Only a hallway.
 The lights were switched on near the doorway.
 The rest was dark.

 Proceed, said The Doctor.

 In a second I was up on my feet and padding down the hallway.
 I didn't bother to slip on my sandals.
 My head couldn't process doing anything else but going.
 Moving.
 Leaving.

 The floor in the hallway was even softer than elsewhere.
 Soft like a gym mat.
 As I walked the lights ahead of me lit up and the ones behind me turned off.
 The ceiling was very low.
 I could have touched it if I wanted to but I didn't.
 The hallway was cold and got colder the farther I walked.

 The hallway ended at a large rounded room.
 Between the coldness and the dim gray color of the walls it looked like an igloo.
 Long tunneling pipes ran into and out of the walls.
 They pulsed with the goop supplying the machines.
 The way the goop sloshed through them reminded me of videos I'd seen in school.
 Health class.
 Sperm corkscrewing their way to the womb.
 Where the pipes entered and where they left made little sense as far as I could see.